-Locations of Individual Utility Poles
+E. Locations of Individual Utility Poles

 Applications for reimbursements for this program will require applicants to certify that replaced utility poles for which reimbursement costs are being requested are located within the eligible broadband project area(s).
-Relevant H3 hexagons, or a list of the hexbin IDs, may also be required to describe specific portions of the qualifying project area where pole replacement is needed.
+Information that allows the office to identify specific locations of individual poles being replaced, relevant H3 hexagons, or a list of the hexbin IDs, may also be required to describe specific portions of the qualifying project area where pole replacement is needed.